jamespooley/brain-age-prediction/notes/literature-review.md

 * **Prospective:** Use motion-tracking data acquired during the scan to follow the subject with the gradient axes of the sequence, measuring the desired k-space data directly.

 ### Prospective correction – measure during scan and adjust scanning parameters

+Prospective motion correction works by employing pulse sequences that modify the location of data acquisition at each timepoint.

 * http://ifa.hawaii.edu/~baranec/tt/Prospective_Motion_Correction_in_Brain_Imaging.pdf
 * http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320676/